 This page contains information on all the crops and programs we work on other than herbs and organics, so this is where you will find information on vegetables, hops, truffles, industrial hemp, farmland preservation, and more.

 The North Carolina Specialty Crops Program was a multi-agency, statewide program dedicated to new crop development.
 It operated from 1997 to 2008 under the leadership of Barclay Poling (1997-1999), Jeanine Davis (1999-2007), and Bill Jester (2008).
-The program has now ended due to lack of funding, but here we have maintained the historical information from the program to continue to serve as a resource on new and specialty crops for farmers, entrepreneurs and consumers.
+The program ended due to lack of funding, but here we have maintained the historical information from the program to continue to serve as a resource on new and specialty crops for farmers, entrepreneurs, and consumers.

 - Industrial Hemp

 - Current Projects

 - Specific Information

 The North Carolina Specialty Crops Program (SCP) was a statewide, multi-agency program dedicated to new crop development.
 The main headquarters was located at the R.P.
 Cunningham Research Station, just north of Kinston, NC.
 The satellite headquarters was located at the Mountain Horticultural Crops Research and Extension Center near Asheville, NC.
 The SCP had the ability to study various crops on any one of the many research stations located throughout the state.
 Continue reading >>